CivicTechieZE/BougieTech/README.md

 - 👋 Hi, I’m @BougieTech
 - 👀 I’m interested in UX Design, Data Analytics, and Esports
 - 🌱 I’m currently learning Javascript, Python, and R.
-- 💞️ I’m looking to collaborate on large data bases projects
+- 💞️ I’m looking to collaborate on large data projects
 - 📫 How to reach me ...

 <!---